hackersupreme/react-spring-chain-animation/README.md

 **useTransition**

-The `useTransition` hook animates properties when items are added or removed.
+The `useTransition` hook animates properties when a group of items are added or removed.
 Basically mounting and unmounting animations.

 [Here](https://www.react-spring.io/docs/hooks/use-transition) is the official documentation for the `useTransition` hook.